- To succeed, entrepreneurs need grit.

-Authentic grit, said Miller, is about having goals that actually make people want to become better because they witness the humility, patience, risk-taking, self-confidence and self-regulation that you demonstrate as you pursue those goals.
+Authentic grit is about having goals that make people want to become better because they witness the humility, patience, risk-taking, self-confidence and self-regulation that you demonstrate as you pursue those goals, Miller said.

-Miller suggests learning these three key abilities in order to achieve authentic grit:
+She suggested learning these three key abilities to achieve authentic grit:

-- Focus.
-Learn to focus on one thing at a time so you can go deeply into understanding how to create new pathways to success.
+Focus: Learn to focus on one thing at a time so you can gain deep understanding of how to create new pathways to success.

 Avoiding the wrong types of grit